mnemonic101/irony/README.md

 ```
 Place the controller file in a folder called ***controller*** and everything will be wired up automatically.

-Start your favorite web browser and enter the url `http://127.0.0.1/` to see your greetings.
+Transpile, start your favorite web browser and enter the url `http://127.0.0.1/` to see your greetings.

 ### Settings